• Skip to primary navigation

 • 2 eggs, room temperature

-• ¼ cup maple syrup, room temperature
+• ¼ cup pure maple syrup, room temperature

 • 1 teaspoon vanilla extract